 For sellers, the equation is more complicated.
 Cash matters, with 80% of sellers asserting they hope to monetize their business.
 Yet about three-quarters of seller say their most recent sale was geared toward streamlining their focus on the central business and selling off unnecessary units.
 Half say the retirement of the owner was a factor.

-M&A decisions are complicated, and rarely motivated by a single factor.
-Regardless of the motivation, M&A offers middle market businesses a viable tool for realizing a number of objectives.
+Mergers & acquisitions decisions are complicated and rarely motivated by a single factor.
+Regardless of the motivation, M&A offers middle-market businesses a viable tool for realizing a number of objectives.
 Whether you’re planning a deal now or in the future, here are some key facts about M&A to bear in mind:

 Acquisitions Can Be a Key Growth Driver